nareshmaharaj-consultant/kubernetes_rbac_real_example/README.md

   }
 ```

-Try to get the details of the other pods that are running in the cluster under the same namespace using the same curl command.
+Try to list the other pods that are running in the cluster within the same namespace using the following curl command.
 You should get a 403 Forbidden error.

 ```bash
 curl -k --header "Authorization: Bearer $TOKEN" https://kubernetes.default.svc/api/v1/namespaces/random-numbers/pods